johndevs/mooc-securing-software-21-projects/project1/README.md

 The Login screen additionally will send the username and password as HTTP GET parameters so they will also be exposed in server logs and the browser history.

+### Access control vulnerability in product filtering

+You can view all products in the system simply by giving the filter parameter to the url.
+You can test this out via the link on the login screen.

 ### XSS injection for stealing cookie

 Once you have successfully logged in you can test another XSS vulnerability in the "Add product:" field by injecting a script tag in the product name field.
 This can be simulated with the **XSS injection attack (steal cookies)** link as well.